mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 #### Audio File Format and Recommendations

-To build testing acoustic audio data for the Custom Speech Service, you should adhere to the following guidelines:
+To build testing acoustic audio data for the Speech to Text Service, you should adhere to the following guidelines:

 - All audio files in the data set should be stored in the WAV (RIFF) audio format.
 - The audio must have a sampling rate of 8 kHz or 16 kHz and the sample values should be stored as uncompressed PCM 16-bit signed integers (shorts).